 Medicare A is effectively free, and it covers hospital usage.
 For Medicare B, you should be billed monthly(this can be taken out of your check every month before you get it, or you can elect to mail it in every month), and part D is what you use at the pharmacy to get your medications.

-Other than the AARP(which focuses on creating deals and discounts for the over-50 population), most of these company names will not be super recognizable, and that’s okay.
+Other than the AARP(which focuses on creating deals and discounts for the over-50 population), many of these company names will not be super recognizable, and that’s fine.

 The important thing is finding a plan that will give you the best possible rate for the medications you are and may be taking for the year.

-You want to have both Medicare Part B(which has no additional name), and your Medicare part D(drug plan), together.
+You want to have both Medicare Part B(which combined with part A is Original Medicare), and your Medicare part D(drug plan), together.

-If you choose Advantage Plan (part C) it replaces both part B and part D, and the name usually contains a specific insurance company(like Aetna, Blue cross/blue shield, or United Health care).
+If you choose Advantage Plan (part C) it replaces both part B and part D, and the name usually contains a specific large insurance company(such as Aetna, Blue cross/blue shield, or United Health care).

 Is Medicare Advantage ever a good idea?

-If you want to compare Medicare Advantage to your current plan, you will want to ask about costs associated with out-of-network doctors, and check all of your current doctors against their list of in-network providers.
+If you want to compare Medicare Advantage to your current plan, you will want to ask about costs associated with out-of-network doctors, and check all of your current doctors against their list of in-network providers, then double-check with your doctors to confirm that they accept the plan.

 You also will want an estimate for your monthly medication cost – which you can get by having them look up your medications on the Advantage plan you are looking into.